tatoflam/banner-generator-app/README.md

 The application uses the following environment variables and secrets:

-- `REACT_APP_STABILITY_API_KEY`: Your Stability AI API key for AI banner refinement <- This is invalid in usual operation.
-Please fill this in Stability `AI API Key` field in application by yourself.
+- `REACT_APP_STABILITY_API_KEY`: Your [Stability AI API key](https://platform.stability.ai/) for AI banner refinement <- This is invalid in usual operation.
+Please fill this at `Stability AI API Key` field in application by yourself.
 - `GH_PAGES_TOKEN`: A GitHub Personal Access Token with repo permissions for GitHub Pages deployment

 To set up environment variables and secrets: